RichardDeodutt/Deployment-5/README.md

 - TABLE_NAME

     - Your DynamoDB table name for storing the lockfile of the Terraform statefile.
+Must not be already generated and contain no spaces or dots.

         Secrets/Variables: